remowxdx/AoC-2020/README.md

 ```

 And to speed up still more we could sort then numbers before looping
-adn stop the recursion once we get over 2020 (or below 0).
+and stop the recursion once we get over 2020 (or below 0).

 ## [Day 2](https://adventofcode.com/2020/day/2)